terraform-google-modules/terraform-google-lb-http/examples/cloudrun/README.md

 ## Option 1: Run on HTTP load balancer (unencrypted, not recommended)

 This option provisions an HTTP forwarding rule (insecure) and is not recommended for production use.
-It is provided since it provisions faster than Option 2.
+It is provided since it provisions faster than the Option 2.

 1. Initialize: